-Then came the piquilo croquettes £6 with a roux deep in lusciousness and an intense sweet flavour from the peppers.
+Then came the crisply coated piquilo croquettes £6 with a roux deep in lusciousness with the intense sweet flavour from the peppers.
 Lashings of grated manchego – a mild nutty cheese that tastes similar to parmesan, in my eyes at least add another layer of flavour.

 Artichoke hearts £6.50 are griddled until just golden, sour gilda’s and a dot of black garlic aioli makes you feel like you’re in San Sebastian.

 They used one of the most prized parts of the chicken in their sandwich, the oyster, breadcrumbed and fried until golden.
 Two birds sacrificed themselves for this snack for which I am grateful for.
-The roll had a lovely chew, it was sour dough if I’m not mistaken, and it gets a slathering of aioli, baby gem give their crunch.
+The roll had a lovely chew, it was sour dough if I’m not mistaken, and it gets a slathering of aioli, baby gem leaves give their crunch.
 The chicken bocadillo £7 is a mighty sandwich.

 Camerones fritos £6.50 are fried shrimp barely the size of a pinky finger tip.
-They’re lightly coated and fried until a crisp, then it’s topped with a paprika crusted fried egg with a yolk which is the very definition of golden.
-It’s a clear definition of why fried things are virtuous for the tongue, I fell in love with this dish in its entirety.
+They’re lightly coated and fried until a crisp, then it’s topped with a paprika dusted fried egg with a yolk which is the very definition of golden.
+It’s a clear definition of why fried things are virtuous for my tongue, I fell in love with this dish in its entirety.

 Gambas croquetas £6 came along with a roux that could be the close cousin of the piquillo croquetas, but chopped prawns feature, their pertness have crunch and sweetness to their core.